fbpx

 A man kneeling in the sand performing septic tank inspections.

-Final inspection and testing are crucial steps in septic system installation.
+Final site assessment and testing are crucial steps in septic system installation.
 This phase involves checking for leaks and proper flow, obtaining approval from local authorities, and setting up a maintenance schedule.
 These processes ensure the system functions correctly, complies with regulations, and remains in good condition for years to come.

 Checking for Leaks and Proper Flow